Lessons Learned from the Fukushima Accident: An Integrated PerspectiveView this Special Issue

 The authors declare that there is no conflict of interests regarding the publication of this paper.

-- U.S. NRC, Recommendations for Enhancing Reactor Safety in the 21st Century, The Near-Term Task Force Review of Insight from the Fukushima Dai-ichi Accident, 2011.
+- C. Miller, A. Cubbage, D. Dorman, J. Grobe, G. Holahan, and N. Sanfilippo, Recommendations for Enhancing Reactor Safety in the 21st Century: The Near-Term Task Force Review of Insights from the Fukushima Dai-Ichi Accident, Nuclear Regulatory Commission, 2011.

-Copyright © 2014 Sang-Won Lee et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright © 2014 Min Yoo et al. This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.